Jocelyn Wikle, Assistant Professor

 - B.A. in Economics and Music from Brigham Young University, 2002

 Dr. Wikle researches family economic decision-making and time use using a range of empirical and computational evaluation techniques and practices.
-Her research includes theoretical and computational work on family income tax design, empirical research on family decision-making, and research evaluating responses to policy and technology access in a variety of contexts.
+Her research includes empirical research on family decision-making and time-use, research evaluating responses to policy and technology access in a variety of contexts, and theoretical and computational work on family income tax design.